Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP)

 The Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) is a free trade agreement (FTA) between Australia, Brunei Darussalam, Canada, Chile, Japan, Malaysia, Mexico, Peru, New Zealand, Singapore and Vietnam.

 The CPTPP was signed by the 11 countries on 8 March 2018 in Santiago, Chile.

 The CPTPP entered into force on 30 December 2018 for:

 - New Zealand

-The CPTPP will enter into force for Brunei Darussalam, Chile, Malaysia and Peru 60 days after they complete their respective ratification processes.
+The CPTPP will enter into force for Brunei Darussalam, Chile and Malaysia 60 days after they complete their respective ratification processes.
 This website will be updated to reflect the entry into force dates for each of these countries.